chaseyoungcn/tweezers/README.md

 ## Model Training

 The framework uses pre-trained models that can be found in the `trained_models/` directory.
-The trainign code will be released soon.
+The training code will be released soon.

 ## Data Availability